Evaluating LLM-Based Regression Test Generation: Threats to Validity

 \section{Threats to Validity}

-\emph{Construct Validity}.
+\textbf{Construct Validity}.
 A key concern is the potential for data leakage and memorization by LLMs, where test set information may inadvertently influence training.
-In this study, the risk pertains to LLMs memorizing the regression test cases from the WAFLGo benchmark (cf. \autoref{tab:dataset}).
-To assess this risk, we computed the similarity, in terms of Levenshtein ratio \cite{leven}, between the \toolname-generated test cases and the available bug-triggering test cases that were provided along with the bug report (not the commit).
-We find that the majority of \toolname-generated test cases are less than 7\% similar (mean 10\%, max.
+In this study, the risk pertains to LLMs memorizing the regression test cases from the WAFLGo benchmark (cf. \autoref{tab:dataset}). \review{To assess this risk, we computed the similarity, in terms of Levenshtein ratio \cite{leven}, between the \toolname-generated test cases and the available bug-triggering test cases that were provided along with the bug report (not the commit).} We find that the majority of \toolname-generated test cases are less than 7\% similar (mean 10\%, max.
 40\%) to the ones available online.
 A significant difference suggests that the LLM did not simply memorize them.
-We also note that in an experiment where \toolname was asked to generate the command line prompt, as well, a bug was found that---while unrelated to the feature changed in the targeted bug fix---was only fixed after LLM's cut-off date (cf. RQ2).
+We also note that in an experiment where \toolname was asked to generate the command line prompt, as well, a bug was found that---while unrelated to the feature changed in the targeted bug fix---was only fixed after LLM's cut-off date (cf. \textbf{RQ2}).
+Our experiment results in \textbf{RQ3} with modified commit message also proves that \toolname does not simply memorize the source code or commit history, as the performance highly depends on the intention.
+Removing a single word can lead to a significant performance drop.

-\paragraph{Internal Validity} We identified three main threats to internal validity: implementation correctness, confabulation of the LLM, and the randomness of our results.
+\textbf{Internal Validity}.
+We identified three main threats to internal validity: implementation correctness, confabulation of the LLM, and the randomness of our results.
 To ensure correctness, we conducted thorough code reviews and testing.
-Our implementation, including data and scripts, is made available in a replication package for transparency.
-We used publicly accessible \gpt and \gptmini models via the OpenAI API, adhering strictly to their documented usage guidelines.
+Our replication package is made available for transparency.
+We used publicly accessible APIs of \gpt, \gptmini, and \deepseekr, adhering strictly to their documented usage guidelines.
 We mitigate the impact of confabulation; all generated test cases are actually executed on subject programs to validate the test outcome.
-To handle the randomness in our results, we repeated each experiment within the available budget, i.e., five (5) times, and reported the findings across all trials.
-To assess the impact of various hyperparameters on our approach effectiveness, we performed an ablation study (RQ.2).
+To handle the randomness in our results, we repeated each experiment within the available budget, i.e., ten (10) times, and reported the findings across all trials.